What does a content engineer do?

 Each one connects to Claude:

 What this enables: I don't just publish content and hope.
 I publish, then prompt Claude to read the data three days later.
 It pulls PostHog and GSC, surfaces patterns, drafts recommendations into Linear.
 I review.
 I action.
 The next round of content is sharper because the data fed back.
-Sister piece: the AI MarTech stack as of May 2026 breaks down each tool further.
+Sister piece: the AI martech stack review breaks down each tool further.

 How to try this today.